 Morgenhof offers two meat picnics as well as a vegetarian option, all include a Greek salad, potato and spring onion salad, ciabatta, vanilla cupcakes and a selection of cheeses (R150 a person).
 Kiddies get a choice of a hot dog, beef burger or chicken strips with potato wedges, a juice and vanilla cupcake (R60 a person) Bring your own blanket and sit anywhere on the beautiful lawns.

-Remhoogte’s picnic basket (R250 for two adults sharing) contains french bread, a tub of olives and pickles, platter of cold meats and salads, cheese platter, a dessert and a bottle of wine (Remhoogte Chenin Blanc or Aigle Noir Red Blend).
+Remhoogte’s picnic basket (R300 for two adults sharing) contains spanakopita, french bread, platter of cold meats and salads, cheese platter, a dessert and a bottle of wine.
 Enjoy while watching zebra, wildebeest and springbok graze metres away against a breathtaking Simonsberg, Jonkershoek, Stellenbosch and Helderberg mountain backdrop.

 Now also home to a lion park, this estate has huge gardens dotted with gazebos and benches and there are many shady spots for spreading your own picnic blanket.
-Hudson’s restaurant offers deluxe picnic baskets containing a selection of cold meats and salads, fresh bread, a platter of cheeses, biscuits and preserves, fresh fruit and homemade muffins (R280 for two people).
-Bunny buckets for small children include a hot dog, cheese, crisps, juice and sweets (R48 a child).
+Hudson’s restaurant offers deluxe picnic baskets containing a selection of cold meats and salads, fresh bread, a platter of cheeses, biscuits and preserves, fresh fruit and homemade muffins (R310 for two people).
+Wine is not included.
+Bunny buckets for small children include a hot dog, cheese, crisps, juice and sweets.

 During the harvest, you can order a picnic from Jason’s Hill restaurant and enjoy the surrounding Badsberg mountains.
-The picnics include a selection of cheeses, smoked chicken paté, ciabatta, cold meats (ham and beef), an apple, yoghurt and a bottle of wine – Sauvignon Blanc, Rosé or Merlot (R250 a couple).
-Kids can snack on a sweets, ham and cheese sandwich or croissant, a yoghurt and a cool drink (R50 a person).
+For only R59 per person, you can indulge in a chicken wrap, selection of cheeses, biltong, cold meats and something sweet to finish.
+If you’d like to include a bottle of wine, you’ll pay R120 per person.
+Kids can snack on a sweets, ham and cheese sandwich or croissant, a yoghurt and a cool drink (R59 a person).
 Blanket and glasses provided.

 Klein River Cheeses